-- If your child is nervous or anxious before the surgery or procedure, a sedative may be needed before anesthesia.
-It is usually given in the form of liquid to swallow. - Teenagers and adults may have a catheter placed in a vein (intravenous cannula) for an injection if sedation is needed for anxiety. - Talk to the anesthesiologist about options.
+- If your child is nervous or anxious before the surgery or procedure, a sedative may be needed before anesthesia to calm them.
+It is usually given in the form of liquid to swallow. - Teenagers and adults may have an intravenous (IV) catheter placed in a vein for an injection if sedation is needed for anxiety. - Talk to the anesthesiologist about options.